-If the patient died from a possible prescription mistake, emergency room error, misdiagnosis/delayed diagnosis, surgical injury, or medical equipment problem, their family may file a medical malpractice wrongful death lawsuit.
+If the patient died from a possible prescription mistake, emergency room error, misdiagnosis/delayed diagnosis, surgical injury from a wrong-site surgery, or medical equipment problem, their family may file a medical malpractice wrongful death lawsuit.

 According to Forbes Magazine, almost 100,000 people die from medical errors each year.
 About 10 percent of these die from prescription or dosage errors.
 If you suspect that a loved one’s wrongful death was due to medical malpractice, contact a wrongful death lawyer immediately.

 A wrongful death lawsuit may also be filed if your loved one died as a result of someone else’s criminal intent.
 An experienced attorney is necessary to manage this emotionally challenging matter.

 No amount of compensation will ever return your loved one, but winning a wrongful death lawsuit can provide some measure of justice and closure to survivors, as well as financial aid.